isomerpages/sportsg-sportcares/media/media-release/_posts/2021-03-16-post-Launch of the inaugural Inclusive Sport Conference 2021.md

 description: ""
 image: ""
 ---
-#### President Encourages Persons With Disabilities To Play Sport Regularly At The Inaugural Inclusive Sport Conference 2021

-Singapore, 16 March 2021 – Sport Singapore (SportSG) will introduce a new Social Service Corporate Membership scheme, which will be rolled out from June this year.
+Sport Singapore (SportSG) will introduce a new Social Service Corporate Membership scheme, which will be rolled out from June this year.
 The scheme aims to encourage organised, regular sports and exercise sessions for persons with disabilities (PwDs) at ActiveSG sport centres.
 This will include curated programming with partner organisations, as well as free access for their beneficiaries to ActiveSG swimming pools and gyms.
 The new scheme was announced by SportCares Patron and Guest-of-Honour President Halimah Yacob at the inaugural Inclusive Sport Conference 2021.

 “Sport has long been recognised as a good way to bring people together, regardless of who we are and where we come from.
 It is thus an excellent driving force to empower persons with disabilities to improve their quality of life, build independence and stay healthy physically and mentally,” said Madam President.
 “Through the Social
 2